History Of The Museum

 After the school moved to Dallas, a local businessman, Coke L. Gage, purchased the entire Decatur Campus in hopes of bringing another college to the town.
 When this failed, he donated the former Administration building and just over one acre of land to the Wise County Historical Society, Inc. to be used as a county museum.
 It now houses one of the best family research facilities in the area plus the museum exhibits and an auditorium.

-Restoration of the building has been ongoing since 1965.
-There have been many fund raising activities through the years, some of which are: the annual Wise County Fall Out talent show, our monthly Gospel Opry program, and an annual Ron Hammer Gospel production.
+Restoration of the building has been ongoing since 1967.
+There have been many fund raising activities through the years, some of which are: the annual Wise County Fall Out talent show, our monthly Gospel Opry program, and an annual Ron Hammer Gospel Concert.
 These activities along with the generous support of many former DBC/DBU students and faculty members and many other folks with ties to Wise County have helped us get to where we are today.

 Past renovation of the building have included: adding a ramp, hand rails, and elevator to make the building accessible to the physically challenged (elevator is inspected annually); reworking the rock on the exterior; replacing the exterior windows to improve building's appearance, security, and environment; adding new restrooms, a security system, sidewalks, outside lighting, new/replaced electrical wiring, interior lighting, ceiling fans, air conditioning and heating units, auditorium sound system, stage curtains, carpeting, office equipment, filing cabinets and shelving, computer systems, microfilm processing equipment, etc. The ceiling of the auditorium area has been replaced and the walls in the auditorium and backstage repaired.
 The railing of the auditorium balconies has been raised for safety which allows for overflow seating there during productions in the auditorium.
 The rafters in the southwest corner of the roof had to be repaired after a tornado raised the roof and pulled the rafters loose from their splicing.
 A corner of the bell tower had to be rebuilt after it fell down due to a lightning strike or vibrations from nearby well drilling.
 A complete new roof was installed a few years back along with guttering and down spouts.
 Almost anything that did not move has been repainted-inside and outside.
 The basement has been cleaned out and a sump pump installed to handle incoming water after extended rainy times.
 The building's plumbing has been recently reworked.
 Much has been accomplished but, with a building that is over 120 years old, something is always needing to be done.